Cybersecurity is focused on protecting the confidentiality,

 You can even build your own combined degree from programs in different disciplines to further personalize your education and meet specific career goals.

-See CIS for details.
+See School of Computing for details.